pgebert/projektron-bcs-cli/README.md

 </p>

-Command line interface (cli) to handle time recordings in Projectron BCS from your terminal - saving time, money and nerves.
+Command line interface (cli) to handle time recordings in Projektron BCS from your terminal - saving time, money and nerves.

 <p align="center">